 Incineration works as an alternative disposal option when landfilling of plastic waste is not viable.
 The fumes from burning plastic waste release carbon dioxide, polyvinyl chloride, dioxins, furans, and polychlorinated biphenyls (PCBs).
 These are harmful chemicals that put human and environmental health at risk.

 The incineration of plastic water bottles produces soot, which settles on plants and soil and contaminates them.

 Producing plastic water bottles affects the conservation of nonrenewable resources.
 About 99% of plastics originate from oil, natural gas, and coal, all unrenewable.
-If no changes are made, the plastic industry will account for 20% of global oil consumption by 2050.
+If we don't change, the plastic industry will account for 20% of global oil consumption by 2050.

 Manufacturers use over 17 million barrels of oil to meet America's annual demand for bottled water.